sco1t/mdax/README.md

 ## Interrupt

-VGAX library generate the video signal using only interrupts, so, inside main() function, you can do anything you want.
+MDAx library generate the video signal using only interrupts, so, inside main() function, you can do anything you want.
 Your code will be interrupted when VGA signal needs to be generated.

 [Nick Gammon](http://www.gammon.com.au/forum/?id=11608)'s original code generate the line pixels inside main().
 I prefer to generate the line inside interrupts to keep the MCU free to do some other things, like run games or play sounds.